coffeestained/pwa-personal-main/README.md

 # spa-resume-main
 This is the primary application of the SPA application.
-This application serves a Vue.js, React and Angular micro-frontends.
+I am an Angular Architects Webpack Federation Shell Application and this application serves a Vue.js, React and Angular micro-frontends.
+While my work on this application is unlicensed and I happily want you to use it in any capacity -- I encourage you to do your own due diligence in inspecting the various lower level modules & packages enabling this applications.